We All Have A Story...

 Stay Curious.

 My professional path has been anything but linear.
-I’ve worked in restaurants, built and managed businesses, and spent over 30 years as a licensed massage therapist and esthetician—working with Olympic athletes, celebrity clients, and receiving national media recognition.
+I’ve worked in restaurants, built and managed businesses, and spent over 30 years as a licensed massage therapist and esthetician—working with Olympic athletes, celebrities, and been featured numerous national media.
 I also built a career as a professional dog handler, achieving multiple championships and Best in Show wins.

 From the outside, it may have looked like success followed a steady climb.
 It didn’t.